SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 .. code::

    $ cd swh-apps
-   $ docker run --rm -v $PWD:/src build-deps generate-frozen-requirements $APP_NAME
+   $ docker run --rm -v $PWD:/src app-manager generate-frozen-requirements $APP_NAME

 You have built your frozen requirements that can be committed.
 Next, we will :ref:`generate the image updated with that frozen environment <generate-image>`.